vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 - [x] DONE 2026-04-29: Take the intra-oral camera out and plug it in to charge, so that it gets charged more by the time I am ready for the camera step
 - [x] DONE 2026-04-29: Disconnect intra-oral camera from charger, put it on, and connect the phone to its wi-fi network
-- [ ] IN PROGRESS 2026-04-29 (photos taken and labeled in Google Drive, to be reviewed for correctness before downloading and saving on GitHub): Take photos of facial (labial or buccal, depending on location) and lingual (technically, lingual or palatal, depending on location) surfaces of teeth using the intraoral camera and save to GitHub in the following order (there should be a total of at least 12 photos, with at least one photo captured for each of (facial/lingual) X (top/bottom) X (left/middle/right), but potentially more than one where possible and marking individual teeth in the file name where clear enough)
+- [x] DONE 2026-04-29 (photos taken and labeled in Google Drive), 2026-04-30 (photos reviewed further), and 2026-05-01 (photos saved to GitHub): Take photos of facial (labial or buccal, depending on location) and lingual (technically, lingual or palatal, depending on location) surfaces of teeth using the intraoral camera and save to GitHub in the following order (there should be a total of at least 12 photos, with at least one photo captured for each of (facial/lingual) X (top/bottom) X (left/middle/right), but potentially more than one where possible and marking individual teeth in the file name where clear enough)
   - All lingual (technically, lingual or palatal, depending on location) surfaces of teeth before all facial (labial or buccal, depending on location) surfaces of teeth
   - Within each, all upper (maxillary) teeth before all lower (mandibular) teeth
   - Within each, left, then middle, then right
   - The location to save in GitHub should be in the `diet-exercise-health-private` repo in `self-photos/dental/<YYYY-MM-DD>`
   - Also save in my Google Drive in `self-photos/dental/<YYYY-MM-DD>`
-- [ ] Compare these photos with the previous photos
+- [x] DONE 2026-04-29 and 2026-04-30: Compare these photos with the previous photos

 END OF CHECKLIST

-A few notes (to be updated with further insights from photos):
+A few notes written before taking the photos:

 * I did the squeaky clean teeth test twice.
 The first iteration was after flossing and rinsing but before brushing.
 This produced very